n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.brandfetch.md

+---
+title: Brandfetch node - n8n Documentation
+description: Documentation for the Brandfetch node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Brandfetch

 The Brandfetch node allows you to automate work in Brandfetch, and integrate Brandfetch with other applications. n8n has built-in support for a wide range of Brandfetch features, including returning a company’s information.